Can I Take B Complex And Iron Together? | Vital Health Facts

 While both supplements are generally safe when taken as recommended, some side effects might occur:

-• Iron: Can cause constipation, nausea, dark stools, or abdominal discomfort.
+• Iron: Can cause constipation, nausea, dark stools, diarrhea, or abdominal discomfort.

-• B Complex: High doses may lead to mild diarrhea or skin flushing (especially niacin).
+• B Complex: High doses may lead to mild diarrhea, nausea, bright yellow urine, or skin flushing, especially from niacin-containing formulas.

 To minimize risks: